darcular/scatscluster/README.md

 hdfs "-copyFromLocal /hosttmp/VolumeDataSample0.csv hdfs://115.146.94.201:9000/scats/"
 ```
 (the `/hosttmp` volume is mounted in every container and corresponds to the `/tmp` directory on the host)
-* List the contents of the scats HDFS directory (the file should show up):
+* List the contents of the SMASH HDFS directory (the file should show up):
 `hdfs "-ls hdfs://115.146.94.201:9000/scats"`